In plain english

 Summary of using 529 plans for college expenses

-Federal tax-free treatment of 529 plans apply to any funds withdrawn to cover qualified higher education expenses (QHEE) or K-12 tuition.
+- Federal tax-free treatment of 529 plans applies to any funds withdrawn to cover qualified higher education expenses (QHEE) or K-12 tuition.

-The earnings portion of non-qualified withdrawals are subject to federal income tax, as well as an additional 10% penalty.
+- The earnings portion of non-qualified withdrawals is subject to federal income tax, as well as an additional 10% penalty.

 How much do you need to save for college expenses?